The Thin Man (film): Reception

-The Thin Man was voted one of the ten best pictures of 1934 by Film Dailys annual poll of critics.
+The film was voted one of the ten best pictures of the year by Film Dailys annual poll of critics.

 In 2002, critic Roger Ebert added the film to his list of Great Movies.
 Ebert praised William Powell's performance in particular, stating that Powell "is to dialogue as Fred Astaire is to dance.
 His delivery is so droll and insinuating, so knowing and innocent at the same time, that it hardly matters what he's saying".

-The Japanese filmmaker Akira Kurosawa cited The Thin Man as one of his favorite films.
+Japanese filmmaker Akira Kurosawa cited The Thin Man as one of his favorite films.

-The film is 32nd on the American Film Institute's 2000 list AFI's 100 Years...100 Laughs and was nominated for the following lists:
+The film is ranked 32nd on the American Film Institute's 2000 list AFI's 100 Years...100 Laughs.